trentlarson/endorser-mobile/README.md

     - This takes about 30 minutes.
 The upload takes about 10 at the end; there's no prompt after requesting the 6-digit code.
     - After entering the 6-digit code (in about 18 minutes), it should say "Login Successful".
 It failed when I was on a VPN... maybe because I hadn't created the version in the App Store yet.
   - Submit the release for review (by filling in the "What's New" and "Notes"), and after they approve the review then you can test in TestFlight or release.
-    - Double-check that it's submitted for review: choose the app, click App Review on the side, choose it from Ready For Review list, and hit "Submit to App Review"
+    - Double-check that it's submitted for review: choose the app, click App Review on the side, choose it from Ready For Review list, and hit "Submit to App Review".
+(Just "Add to Review" isn't enough.)
     - Review for TestFlight is different from the app review, so: make sure to choose the group for testing, click on the version build number, and submit for review.
-(It'll be ready when the build under "Version" has a green check and says "Testing".)
+(When you first add the build, it'll say "Waiting for Review", then "Processing" on the group "Builds" section.
+It'll be ready when the build under "Version" has a green check and says "Testing".
+"App Store Connect Users" doesn't show the same options or details.
+"Ready to Submit" means you haven't submitted it for testing so try again.)
       - Test that you've got existing data on a device before upgrading in TestFlight.
   - If you haven't told it to release automatically, be sure to click the button.